dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 - 2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1
 ---

 **TL;DR:** In this article we are going to learn the basic features of TypeScript through practical examples.
-We are going to start with a small introduction to TypeScript, then we are going to create a TypeScript project and use its features to learn the language in practice.
+We'll start with a small introduction to TypeScript, then we are going to create a TypeScript project and use its features to learn the language in practice.

 ## What is TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a programming language, built by [Microsoft](https://www.microsoft.com), that extends JavaScript.
-The language has been built as an open source, [licensed under the Apache License 2.0](https://github.com/Microsoft/TypeScript/blob/master/LICENSE.txt), so the developer community can use it freely.
+The language has been built as an open source project, [licensed under the Apache License 2.0](https://github.com/Microsoft/TypeScript/blob/master/LICENSE.txt), so the developer community can use it freely.
 Among its features, a remarkable one is that TypeScript brings [type safety](https://en.wikipedia.org/wiki/Type_system#Type_checking) to one of the most flexible, dynamic programming languages around: JavaScript.
 This characteristic enables developers to be very productive even on large codebases by introducing and facilitating tools and practices like static checking and code refactoring.

 {% include tweet_quote.html quote_text="TypeScript brings type safety to one of the most flexible, dynamic programming languages around: JavaScript." %}

 Besides enabling developers to check the correctness of their code before running it, TypeScript also brings to the table the state of the art features of JavaScript.
-That is, with TypeScript we can take advantage of the latests features of JavaScript, like those introduced by ECMAScript 2015, and features that are still under consideration (e.g. decorators).
-As the developers of TypeScript knew that applications written in the language would face a wide variety of environments (i.e. JavaScript engines), they made it easy to compile and [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) TypeScript to the most different targets, like ECMAScript 3 and above.
+That is, with TypeScript we can take advantage of the latest features of JavaScript, like those introduced by ECMAScript 2015, and features that are still under consideration (e.g. decorators).
+As the developers of TypeScript knew that applications written in the language would face a wide variety of environments (i.e. JavaScript engines), they made it easy to compile and [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) TypeScript to different targets, like ECMAScript 3 and above.

 ## Installing TypeScript